Friends of the Library

 The Smartest Card in YOUR Wallet: an HPL Library Card!

-Already have a card?
-Why not add an email address to your account, or sign up for a Library newsletter?
-As students head back to school this September, we encourage parents to visit Haverhill Public Library and make sure their children and teens sign up for the most important school supply of all: a library […]
+As students head back to school this September, we encourage parents to visit Haverhill Public Library and make sure their children and teens sign up for the most important school supply of all: a library card.
+September is Library Card Sign-up Month, a time when the American Library Association (ALA) and libraries across the country […]